rgwood/Project-Santa-Cruz-Private-Preview/user-guides/updating/ear_som_firmware.md

     “TASK_ID”:”<integer>”
     }
     ```
     The PID_VID is the USB VID and PID of the Ear SoM Codec, which is currently VID045ePID0671.
 The TASK_ID is a sequence ID, which can be set to any integer.
 The PKG_URL is a Base64 encoded URL for the firmware package update, which will be available to you through Private Preview.
-If you cannot access the PKG_URL for firmware updates, please contact ____.
+If you cannot access the PKG_URL for firmware updates, please contact your Private Preview representative.

     After entering the Method Name and Payload information, click Invoke Method to run the firmware update.
 If the PKG_URL is invalid, you will receive a success message, but the codec will reject the invalid package and keep the current firmware version.